assaultcube/AC/docs/mappers_readme.txt

 	- no heavy lights
         - dont use _some_ different colors for lights

-- No dark corners/places for campers
+- No dark corners/places for campers*

+* this is subject to discussion - you should provide sniper spots, but players must have a chance to   fight back by means of tactics.
+Don´t build "sniper forts".

 - Be frugal with mapmodels:
 	- mapmodels slow down the gamespeed, thats a problem on older machines - place them well,